CGTAdal/yii-testing-app/README.md

 To install all the dependencies and test the unit and functional test case follow these commands:
 To install all dependencies:
   - composer install
-  - See HTML in the right
-  - Magic

 To run the unit test:
   - cd protected/tests